-In a statement yesterday following a two-day meeting of its national executive committee in Kempton Park, Sadtu called on Motshekga to “provide some desperately needed leadership and not play skipper to a sinking ship”.
+In a statement on Sunday following a two-day meeting of its national executive committee in Kempton Park, Sadtu called on Motshekga to “provide some desperately needed leadership and not play skipper to a sinking ship”.

 The union also slammed the minister’s announcement of plans for an electronic attendance register for teachers.

 “We are yet to be told what the actual benefit of this suggested electronic register will be to the sector, in a country where significant numbers of schools still lack basic requirements such as libraries and laboratories, and glaringly lacks continuous teacher development, among others.

 “In the face of such pressing needs, the minister wants to dedicate millions… towards policing the teachers,” it said.

 “For far too long, all the ills and contradictions in the system have been blamed on the educator without a thorough interrogation of the role that all those bureaucrats play,” the teachers’ union said, pointing in particular to director-general Bobby Soobrayan.

 A presidential task team on last year’s Limpopo textbook crisis had recommended that he be investigated for his role, but his “continued occupation of the office… will do nothing but hamper… progress”.
 Sadtu would intensify its campaign to remove Soobrayan.